-With some contractors needing to report their expenses and benefits to HMRC via a form P11D.
+Some contractors need to report their business expenses and benefits to HMRC via a form P11D.
 This blog explores how they should go about doing this and what it entails.

 What is a P11D?

 A P11D is used to report taxable benefits by directors and employees which have not been subject to PAYE tax.
 HMRC requires your company to declare these benefits for each director or employee after 5th April each year.
 There are penalties based on a percentage of lost revenue dependent on taxpayer behaviour.

 A P11D (B) is the form that is sent in to HMRC with the P11D showing the amount of any additional tax or Class 1A National Insurance due on the expenses and benefits.
 Where no benefits have been enjoyed during the tax year ending 5 April 2022 and a form P11D(b) or P11D(b) reminder is received, employers can either:

 - complete the ‘2021-22 Employer – No return of Class 1A’ form, to advise that they have no P11D to submit and no Class 1A return to make.

 What type of benefits are required to be reported on a P11D?

 Essentially taxable expenses and the cash equivalent of company assets provided for the private use of the director will still need to be reported on the form.
 Both are referred to as benefits in kind.

 They are expenses which the business incurs directly but have a personal benefit to you.
 For example, this could be if the business has paid for expenses from which you derive personal enjoyment such as gym membership.